 1. BizTalk is a service while a Web service is standard for ethical practice.

-2. BizTalk is a services rendered by Microsoft whereas Web Services is developed by many organizations.
+2. BizTalk is a service rendered by Microsoft whereas Web Services is developed by many organizations.

 4. A service like BizTalk is empowered by Web services, whereas Web services are a neutral platform.

-20. What are the challenges you have faced using Soap Adapter?_text]Answer:
+20. What are the challenges you have faced using Soap Adapter?

-Twenty minutes timeout issue.
-You have to host webservices in the same machine.
+Answer: Twenty minutes timeout issue.
+You have to host web services in the same machine.
 There is a way I heard but I didn’t do much reading on it.

-21. Ordered delivery on send port has serious performance impact, why?_text]Answer:
+21. Ordered delivery on send port has a serious performance impact, why?

-Because only one thread can submit messages through the port and each message has to wait for messages through the port and each message has to wait for the message before it can be processed.
-(BizTalk Interview Questions And Answers)
+Answer: Because only one thread can submit messages through the port and each message has to wait for messages through the port and each message has to wait for the message before it can be processed.

-22. What are Difference between an Isolated host and an In-Process host?_text]Answer:
+22. What is the Difference between an Isolated host and an In-Process host?

-23. What is the maximum number of branches that can be used in a parallel shape?_text]Answer:
+23. What is the maximum number of branches that can be used in a parallel shape?

-25. What is the basic flow of messages in Biztalk Server engine?_text]
+25. What is the basic flow of messages in Biztalk Server engine?

 listens for messages.